In order to participate in the Dual Enrollment Program offered at Scottsdale Community College, students must first:

 - Students must complete all registration forms.

-- Students must comply with Proposition 300 regulations related to proof of residency requirements for in-state tuition.
+- Students must comply with lawful presence regulations related to proof of residency requirements for in-state tuition.
 Click here for additional information.

 - Students are expected to follow all policy and procedural governances of Scottsdale Community College.